Transport planning messages

 Transport Capacity Requirements

 In the Transport Capacity Requirements message the Logistic Services Buyer will define their transportation capacity requirements by developing a forecast based on aggregated demand covering extended periods of time. (i.e. product/order forecasts are rolled up and extended to shipment forecasts).
 These requirements should take into consideration seasonality, promotions, production capacities, as well as other factors.
 As a shipping horizon gets closer, the transport capacity forecasts may become more detailed.
 The transportation capacity requirement message is sent to the Logistic Services Seller.

-The Logistic Services Seller is responsible for developing the Transport Capacity Plan.
-He does this based on the Transport Capacity Requirements communicated to him by the Logistic Services Buyer.
+The Logistic Service Seller is responsible for developing the Transport Capacity Plan.
+It is done based on the Transport Capacity Requirements communicated by the Logistic Services Buyer.
 The Logistic Services Seller may combine the cargo (for multiple requirement lines) if they are for the same trade lane (i.e. origin/destination), forecast bucket, and service requirement level (e.g. refrigerated vs. general cargo).